-Students who continue their studies with the Specialization in Translation stream will have to choose at least two out of the following three Specialized Translations:
+Students who opt for studies in the Translation Specialization will have to choose at least two out of the following three domain-specific translation types:

-Each Specialized Translation consists of two courses for every working language:
+Each domain-specific translation type consists of the following course types for every working language:

-As there are no prerequisite courses at DFLTI, students may choose different pairs of Specialized Translations in each semester.
+As there are no prerequisite courses at DFLTI, students may choose different pairs of domain-specific translation types in each semester.

 Cutting-edge technologies in Translation

-In recent years, cutting-edge technologies have been introduced in Translation courses of DFLTI.
+In recent years, cutting-edge technologies have been introduced in DFLTI’s Translation courses.

-When possible, some courses are held in specially designed computer laboratories, where students are trained to use online resources, electronic information interchange and computer-assisted translation (CAT) tools.
+When possible, some courses are held in specially designed computer labs, where students are trained to use online resources, electronic information interchange and computer-assisted translation (CAT) tools.

 Collaboration with software companies

-The graduates of DFLTI have the right to verify translations and work in public and private entities.
+DFLTI graduates have the right to certify translations and work in public and private entities.

 Find more about DFLTI graduates' career opportunities.

-To stay up to date, visit the Announcements about the Specialization in Translation.
+To stay up to date, visit DFLTI's Announcements about the Specialization in Translation.